fs/services-clojure/README.md

 # services

-FIXME
+Deploy services

 ## Prerequisites

-You will need [Leiningen][1] 1.7.0 or above installed.
+You will need [Leiningen][1] 2.0 or above installed.

 [1]: https://github.com/technomancy/leiningen

 ## Running

-To start a web server for the application, run:
+To start redis, workers and web server for the application, run:

-    lein ring server
+    foreman start

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Max Prokopiev